The Beekeeper (2024 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 36 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave an average grade of "B+" on an A+ to F scale.

 A review in The Guardian says the non-shooting scenes are rushed and both Rashad and Driver are underused, and describes it as "a solid, low-stakes, medium-reward new year's effort".
 Matt Zoller Seitz of RogerEbert praised the film's various aspects, including its range of villains, but regretted: "It's a real shame that The Beekeeper isn't the righteous trash masterpiece that it keeps threatening to turn into."
 John Nugent of Empire magazine said that Statham is "as gruffly convincing as he usually is (though it's 20 minutes before he's even allowed to kick any ass)" but called the action scenes "horribly inconsistent" and noted that "you do have to put up with quite a lot of stuff about bees".

 Sequel

 In February 2025, it was announced that a sequel to The Beekeeper was in development, with Timo Tjahjanto directing, and Kurt Wimmer writing the screenplay.
 Jason Statham would reprise his role as Adam Clay, as well as produce on the film.
 In May 2025, Kurt Wimmer was replaced by Umair Aleem for the screenplay.
-In September, Jeremy Irons would reprise his role as Wallace Westwyld.
+In September, Jeremy Irons announced he would reprise his role as Wallace Westwyld.
 Emmy Raver-Lampman, Bobby Naderi, Jemma Redgrave, Yara Shahidi, Pom Klementieff and Adam Copeland joined the cast later that month.
+In January 2026, the film was scheduled for a theatrical release in the United States on January 15, 2027.